CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 #### Build request with MASRequestBuilder

-The MASRequestBuilder lets you programatically customize a request with the MASRequest object.
+The MASRequestBuilder constructs the MASRequest object with options that can be modified for the request.
+This lets you customize and programmatically build a request and call the MAS.invoke method after MASRequest is built.

 ```c#
 //  Create MASRequestBuilder with HTTP method